-- Adult eyeglass lenses and frames, contact lenses that are available with a discount only; - Adult dental Services, if included by Rider attached to this plan. - Adult routine eye exams; - Hearing aids, if included by Rider attached to this plan; - Acupuncture Services, if included by Rider attached to this plan; - In vitro fertilization if included by Rider attached; and - Inpatient and outpatient infertility Services.
+- Adult eyeglass lenses and frames, contact lenses that are available with a discount only; - Adult dental Services, if included by Rider attached to this plan. - Hearing aids, if included by Rider attached to this plan; - Acupuncture Services, if included by Rider attached to this plan; - In vitro fertilization if included by Rider attached; and - Inpatient and outpatient infertility Services.